 Please make sure all school uniform is clearly labelled to avoid missing items.
 Any unidentified clothing is placed in the Lost Property cupboard located in the main reception area and parents are welcome to come in and look for lost items if they wish.

-Children should not wear jewellery or watches to school (unless they are in Year 2 and wearing an analogue watch) as these can easily be lost or broken.
+Children should not wear jewellery or watches to school (unless it is an analogue watch) as these can easily be lost or broken.
 If you consider it necessary for your child to wear earrings for cultural reasons, parents are requested to make sure that they are studs to reduce the risk of injury.
 Your child must be able to remove these themselves for PE or tape from home must be used to cover them during PE lessons.
 Similarly if your child has to wear a medical bracelet please inform the school office and your child’s class teacher.
 The school cannot accept responsibility for any loss or injuries caused by wearing jewellery to school.